Halifax Stanfield International Airport: Bus

 MetroX route 320 is an express bus service that travels between the city centre and the airport, with intermediate stops at the Dartmouth Bridge Terminal and the suburb of Fall River.
 The route is operated by Halifax Transit (formerly Metro Transit) and runs all day on both weekdays and weekends.

 Car

 The airport is located at Exit 6 of Highway 102, which connects Halifax to the Trans-Canada Highway.
 It is a 28-minute drive from Halifax City Hall, the centre of Downtown Halifax.
 There are numerous car rental agencies located in the lower level of the airport car park.

-Aside from the parking garage connected to the terminal, the airport also offers Park 'N Fly Airport Parking, a long-term parking service owned by Hong Kong company CK Hutchison Holdings.
+Aside from the parking garage connected to the terminal, the airport also offers Park 'N Fly Airport Parking, a long-term parking service, the brand name licensed to the airport by Hong Kong company CK Hutchison Holdings.